dmitry-lyovochkin/Ecommerce_project/ecommerce_project/README.md

 # E-commerce Shop

 The project is an online store.
-Written according to the terms of reference and Figma layout.
+It is written according to the technical task and layout of Figma.

 ## Technologies that are involved:
 - Dart